 Cables that carry power and then some can be hard to deal with, but new advances in the sound industry have made it easy.
-Subwoofer cables and RCA cables are 2 types of cables that often confuse people who want to set up their sound system.
+Subwoofer Cable Vs RCA cable are 2 types of cables that often confuse people who want to set up their sound system.

-Subwoofer cables provide low-frequency bass sound while RCA cables provide high-frequency sound and general amplification.
-Subwoofer cable vs RCA cable: which one to choose?
+The best cable for powered subwoofer provide low-frequency bass sound while RCA cables provide high-frequency sound and general amplification.
+Subwoofer and RCA: which one to choose?

 - 1 Overview